 The Nyquist-Shannon Sampling Theorem tells us that band-limited signals (those with no frequency harmonics above a particular rate) can be exactly reconstructed from sufficiently frequently collected samples (i.e., collected at twice the highest frequency harmonic present).
-Given that human audition is insensitive to high frequency acoustic phenomena (roughly above 22KHz as you will empircally verify in lab), this raises the hope that we might be able to capture and represent audio data in such a manner that its reconstruction is indistinguishable from the original by any human listener.
+Given that human audition is insensitive to high frequency acoustic phenomena (roughly above 22KHz as you will empircally verify in lab), this suggests we can capture and represent audio data so that its reconstruction is indistinguishable from the original by any human listener.
 This explains why compact discs use a (roughly) 44KHz sample rate.